 In Latin America, it is also very usual to hear the singular version of this phrase: ¡Buen día!
 The meaning is exactly the same, and can be used in the exact same contexts.

 If you are with close friends or with your family, you could even use the highly colloquial ¡Buenas!, a shortened version of:

 This expression (¡Buenas!) is not appropriate at work, in a business meeting, nor in any formal or semi-formal situation.

 There are many other ways to say good morning in Spanish; in this video from Spring Spanish (a language learning platform I co-founded), teacher Paulísima gives several alternatives:

 Now, depending on to whom you are saying good morning in Spanish, you can add an appropriate title to your greeting.
 Depending on whether you’re addressing a man or a woman, a professional, or your boyfriend or girlfriend, the title will change.
 Look!

-Saying good morning in Spanish to a man or to a woman
+2. Saying Good Morning in Spanish to a Man or to a Woman